Trichomonas Vaginalis (TV)

-Trichomoniasis is a condition which can result in vaginitis and urinary pain.
-It is caused by a parasite called Trichomonas Vaginalis which can be transmitted through unprotected sex.
+Trichomoniasis (or TV infection) is a condition which can result in vaginitis and urinary pain.
+It is caused by a parasite called trichomonas vaginalis which can be transmitted through unprotected sex.

 - Affects around 6,000 people a year in the UK

 - Up to half of those infected may display no symptoms